The basics of the Finnish Language are fascinating for two reasons.

 Sending More Formal Messages: Add these easy Finnish phrases

-You know, repeating something in your head or out loud over and over again.
-This is just one type of repetition and also ineffective.
+But that can sound mind-numbingly boring… You know, repeating something in your head or out loud over and over again.

 That’s why I made you a list of ideas to use in your Finnish language journey.

-Sleep.
-Personally, this is my favorite learning technique.
-Let your brain do the work for you after you have given it some food for thought.
+3. Sleep.
+Probably everyone’s favorite learning technique.
+But jokes aside, this really works.
+Let your brain do the night shift after you have given it some food for thought.

-Review your notes.
-Go back to your notes and you can retain the information even longer!
+5. Review your notes.
+Go back to your notes and you can retain the information even longer.

 Looking for more information about the Finnish language and culture?
 Check out some of my other posts: